R2Northstar/NorthstarWiki/docs/faq.md

 ### Q: Where is Frontier Defense?

 A: Frontier Defense is currently in development and will be available in a release when it's finished.

+### Q: I get an error message saying something about SSL

+A: There is currently no solution to this sadly, and we aren't sure what causes it.
+If you get this error, please create a ticket about it in the Northstar Discord server.